 Signal Level

 Secondly, without the correct load impedance, the signal level will be wrong.
 This can cause the receiving device to be under-driven and fail to see the signal.
-Worse, if badly over-driven, damage can occur if it the receiver is not adequately protected.
+Worse, if it is badly over-driven, damage can occur if the receiver is not adequately protected.

 Timing Source

-In my lab, I have a GPS receiver that disciplines an internal TCXO reference.
-In order to maintain a very accurate and stable frequency.
-This device provides 10 MHz, 1 Hz (aka 1 PPS) outputs as well as generating NMEA-0183 sentences over a serial port.
+In my lab, I have a GPS receiver that disciplines an internal TCXO reference to maintain a very accurate and stable frequency.
+This device provides 10 MHz, 1 Hz (aka 1 PPS) outputs and generates NMEA-0183 sentences over a serial port.
 This is a very useful thing to have if you care about timing accuracy.

-I need (well, want) a rack mount solution to take this 10 MHz reference clock from my GPS receiver and buffer it out to various instruments that take an external reference input.
+I need (well, I want) a rack-mount solution to take this 10 MHz reference clock from my GPS receiver and buffer it out to various instruments that take an external reference input.

-Being a hacker and a cheapskate, commercial offerings are prohibitively expensive.
+Being a hacker and a cheapskate, I find commercial offerings prohibitively expensive.
 Offerings on Aliexpress, like this one, leave me cold.

-I read on some random forum recently, about someone modifying a video distribution amplifier (VDA).
-The idea was simply to swap out the 75 Ω terminating resistors for 50 Ω. These VDAs are sort of similar to timing distributors; they take in one video signal, amplify and drive out onto multiple connectors.
+I read on some random forum recently about someone modifying a video distribution amplifier (VDA).
+The idea was simply to swap out the 75 Ω terminating resistors for 50 Ω. These VDAs are similar to timing distributors; they take in one video signal, amplify it, and drive it out onto multiple connectors.

-Anyway, I bought a used one from eBay and took a look inside.
+Anyway, I bought a used one from eBay and looked inside.

 I was only interested in the video section on the left, so I ripped it open and investigated further.